opendatamesh-initiative/odm-site-platform/docs/architecture/product-plane/blueprint.md

 ```
 where:

-* `blueprintDirectory` is a root-level directory containing the real blueprint/template
+* `blueprintDirectory` is a root-level directory containing the real template

-    * it will be the only content of the target repository when instanciating a blueprint
+    * it will be the only content of the target repository when instantiating a blueprint
     * it could have a different name

-* Other content will be ignored and won't be templated
+* `Other content` will be ignored and won't be templated
 * `params.json` is a JSON file describing the parameters of the template with the following structure:
 ```json
 [